Deepneet/Deepneet.github.io/README.md

 ## 27-march,2020
-- Prepared synopsis for project **Report generation from Moodle** -Key points of the project are:
+- Prepared synopsis for project **Report generation from Moodle**
+- Key points of the project are:
 - INTRODUCTION
     - Moodle is designed to support both teaching and learning as it delivers a powerful set of learner- centric tools and collaborative learning environments that empowers both functionalities.
     - It is an open-source platform, it can be customised in any way and tailored to individual needs.